CEITECmagnonics/KLayoutMacros/README.md

 ## Tips for python development of KLayout macros

 KLayout is written primarily in Ruby, therefore also the [API documentation](https://www.klayout.de/doc-qt5/index.html) (especially the [Class Index](https://www.klayout.de/doc-qt5/code/index.html) can be useful) is written only in Ruby.
-There may be differences between Ruby and Python implementations, which means, that there are mission information.
+There may be differences between Ruby and Python implementations, which means, that there are missing information.
 Quite helpful can be using the `help()` command and temporarily print its contents mid-macro development.

-There is also quite high chance, that the bugs I report here, are just de to an older version of KLayout.
+There is also quite high chance, that the bugs I report here, are just due to an older version of KLayout.
 My current version of KLayout is 0.27.1 (appropriate documentation [here](https://www.klayout.de/0.27/doc/code/class_PCellDeclarationHelper.html)).

 - Inserting shapes to a cell/layer has to be done directly (`self.cell.shapes(self.l_layer).insert(pya.Box(...))`, not `box_obj=pya.Box(...);self.cell.shapes(self.l_layer).insert(box_obj)`).
 I don't know why, but inseting objects of shapes is not working.